sbarthol/15-466-f22-base4/README.md

 ![Screen Shot](screenshot.png)

 How To Play:
 Press A to continue or either A, B or C to make a choice.
+Set the window to fullscreen for maximum chills!

 Sources:
 - https://www.riddlesnow.com/riddles/escape-room-riddles/